Myanmar–Sri Lanka relations

 Myanmar–Sri Lanka relations are the bilateral relations between Myanmar and Sri Lanka.
-The two countries have had relations for centuries, sharing many historical, cultural and religious ties as historically Theravada Buddhist countries.
+The two countries have had relations for centuries, sharing many historical, cultural and religious ties as majority Theravada Buddhist countries.
 Myanmar was one of a few countries that Sri Lanka established resident embassies soon after independence.
 Myanmar, in turn, has an embassy in Colombo.

 The two countries have had long historic ties, stemming from the establishment of Sri Lankan Theravada Buddhism as the first unifying religion during the Bagan Kingdom.
 The 15th century re-ordination of Burmese monks in Sri Lanka and the 18th century revival of more orthodox Buddhism in Sri Lanka from Burmese monks further strengthened this relationship.
 This religious relationship continued into modern times with the Sixth Buddhist Council.
 Both Sri Lanka and Myanmar were hailed internationally for their democratization in 2015 and have seen significant Buddhist nationalist movements in recent times.

 History

 Ancient relations

 Relations between people in the two areas making up modern day Sri Lanka and Myanmar date back to the 4th century where the earliest Myanmar.
 In the 11th century, when Anawrahta conquered the Pyu city-states and Thaton Kingdom, forming the Bagan Kingdom in Myanmar.
 The generally held belief within Myanmar is that a Bhikkhu (monk) named Shin Arahan from Thaton introduced Theravada Buddhism to the Bagan Kingdom.
 Later historical chronicles, particularly the Sāsanavaṃsa, state that Shin Arahan had originally come from Sri Lanka in the continuous lineage of monks travelling between the Thaton Kingdom and Sri Lanka since the 5th century.
 Anawrahta invited monks from Sri Lanka, among others, after banishing Ari priests in an attempt to revitalize a more orthodox form of Buddhism.

 Vijayabahu I of Polonnaruwa sent a copy of the Tripitaka to Anawrahta.
 Buddhist scriptures throughout the Bagan period were written and studied through the Sinhala script, with the Sinhala Tripitaka being strictly adhered to as far forward as the Sixth Buddhist Council in 1956.